-- The 2018-2027 U.S. v Oregon Management Agreement (MA) provides specific fishery management guidelines for fall Chinook, summer steelhead, and Coho. - The allowable impact rate for combined treaty Indian and non-treaty fisheries is 45% of the URB run based on the preseason forecast (URB stock is the surrogate for SRW Chinook).
-This impact limit is allocated 30% for treaty Indian fisheries and 15% for non-treaty fisheries. - The escapement goal at Spring Creek Hatchery is 7,000 adult fall Chinook (BPH stock). - The management goal for adult fall Chinook passage at McNary Dam is 60,000 fish. - The allowable non-treaty impact rates for wild summer steelhead (A-Index and B-Index) during fall fisheries is 2% each. - Based on the pre-season forecast, treaty Indian impacts are limited to 13% of the total B-Index steelhead. - The goal for upriver Coho passage at Bonneville Dam is 50% of the ocean abundance. - Fisheries are managed based on preseason forecasts until in-season run size updates become available. - The Washington and Oregon Fish and Wildlife Commissions delegated authority to their respective Directors to provide guidance for 2021 fall fisheries management which includes: - Allocation of fall Chinook ESA impacts for the most constraining stock is no more than 70% to recreational fisheries and no less than 30% to commercial fisheries. - Chinook-directed gillnet fisheries are restricted to Zones 4-5. - A Coho-directed fishery using tangle nets is allowed. - Pending further guidance, additional Coho-directed fisheries using gillnets or other alternative gears could be considered if a strong Coho run materializes and impacts remain available (including Chinook and steelhead). - The ESA impact limit to LCR tule fall Chinook is 38% in 2021 given the pre-season forecast.
-Harvest of LRH stock is the surrogate for LCR Chinook.
-The exploitation rate (ER) limit includes impacts in ocean and Columbia River fisheries combined. - For 2021, fishery impacts to LCN Coho are limited to a 30% ER for combined ocean and Columbia River fisheries. - Columbia River fisheries are limited to a 5% impact limit on LCR Chum. - Based on information available preseason and input from the public, a fishing plan was developed for Columbia River non-treaty fisheries during the North of Falcon management process.
+- The 2018-2027 U.S. v Oregon Management Agreement (MA) provides specific fishery management guidelines for upriver stocks of fall Chinook, summer steelhead, and Coho. - The allowable impact rate for combined treaty Indian and non-treaty fisheries is 45% of the URB run based on the preseason forecast (URB stock is the surrogate for SRW Chinook).
+This impact limit is allocated 30% for treaty Indian fisheries and 15% for non-treaty fisheries. - The escapement goal at Spring Creek Hatchery is 7,000 adult fall Chinook (BPH stock). - The management goal for adult fall Chinook passage at McNary Dam is 60,000 fish. - The allowable non-treaty impact rates for wild summer steelhead (A-Index and B-Index) during fall fisheries is 2% each. - Based on the pre-season forecast, treaty Indian fishery impacts are limited to 13% of the total B-Index steelhead. - The goal for upriver Coho passage at Bonneville Dam is 50% of the ocean abundance. - Fisheries are managed based on preseason forecasts until in-season run size updates become available. - The Washington and Oregon Fish and Wildlife Commission respective policies provide guidance for 2022 non-treaty fall fisheries management and includes the following: - Current policy guidance regarding fall Chinook allocation is concurrent.
+Allocation of fall Chinook ESA impacts for the most constraining stock is no more than 70% to recreational fisheries and no less than 30% to commercial fisheries. - O Current policy guidance regarding use of gillnets in commercial salmon fisheries is not concurrent.
+Washington's policy allows for the use gillnets in any zone downstream of Bonneville Dam, while Oregon's policy allows for the use of gillnets in Zones 4-5 only.
+Therefore, Chinook-directed gillnet fisheries will be restricted to Zones 4-5 this year. - O Current policy guidance for Lower River Natural Coho ESA impacts prioritizes Select Area commercial fisheries (OR/WA), mainstem commercial Chinook-directed fisheries (OR/WA) and commercial hatchery Coho-directed fisheries (OR), followed by recreational fisheries (OR/WA), and then Coho-directed mainstem commercial fisheries (OR/WA). - O Current policy guidance regarding allowable coho-directed commercial gears is not concurrent.
+Washington's policy allows for the use of any gear, while Oregon's policy does not allow for the use of gillnets.
+Therefore, no mainstem gillnet fishery is expected to occur this year; however, a Coho-directed fishery using tangle net gear and live-capture techniques is planned. - The ESA impact limit to LCR tule fall Chinook is 38% in 2022 given the pre-season forecast.
+Harvest of LRH stock is the surrogate for natural-origin LCR fall Chinook.
+The exploitation rate (ER) limit includes impacts in ocean and Columbia River fisheries combined.

+- For 2022, fishery impacts to LCN Coho are limited to a 23% ER for combined ocean and Columbia River fisheries. - Columbia River fisheries are limited to a 5% impact limit on LCR Chum. - Based on information available preseason and input from the public, a fishing plan was developed for Columbia River non-treaty fisheries during the North of Falcon management process.
 This fishing plan is available on the ODFW and WDFW websites.
 Specific recommendations for fall commercial fisheries will be presented at Compact Hearings.
 Initial regulations for fall-season recreational fisheries are already in place and have been publicized.

-White Sturgeon
+White Sturgeon - Lower Columbia River